Aliases for VNN2 Gene

 GeneCards Summary for VNN2 Gene

 VNN2 (Vanin 2) is a Protein Coding gene.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Post-translational modification- synthesis of GPI-anchored proteins.
-GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds and pantetheine hydrolase activity.
+Diseases associated with VNN2 include Trichuriasis and Localized Chondrosarcoma.
+Among its related pathways are Metabolism of proteins and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds and pantetheine hydrolase activity.
 An important paralog of this gene is VNN1.